 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-There are various treatment options for TMJ that Dr. Portnof can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Portnof will determine the proper course of treatment.
+There are various treatment options for TMJ that Drs.
+Portnof and Gebrael can utilize to improve the harmony and function of your jaw.
+Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
+Portnof or Gebrael will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.